 If you have water to spare for showers, consider using an outdoor heatable bag shower.
 The Coleman 5 Gallon Solar Shower can be filled and hung from a sturdy tree (it weighs 40 pounds when full!) where it will use solar energy to heat the water.
 The shower hose has an on-off valve so you can control the flow.
 The water pressure is fairly low, but it gets the job done.
 Beware however… left out in the sun long enough and the water gets HOT!
 Carefully check the temperature before using.
-(This product can also be used to heat water for washing dishes and clothing without using consumable resources to create heat.)
+This product can also be used to heat water for washing dishes and clothing without using consumable resources to create heat.

-Bathing in lakes and streams is a great option.
+Bathing in ponds, lakes and streams is a great option.
 Even without soap you can often get “clean enough.”
 Beware of getting the water in your nose or mouth.
 If it’s water you would normally heat or chemically treat to make it safe to consume, you don’t want to drink any while bathing.

 My first choice is adult hygiene wipes.
 These are made specifically to use on bed bound patients or people who cannot get into a shower or tub due to injury or infirmary.
 In my experience, four wipes are sufficient for basic cleaning: One to hygienically clean the “important parts,” one for your face and hands, and a couple for your body.
 Of course if you have layers of dirt, it may require more wipes.
 You can buy a “club sized” package with 240 wipes, which should be sufficient for 50-60 washings.
 These wipes are excellent for cleaning the body but will not clean the hair well.

-To clean your hair, use a waterless shampoo.
-Simply work the liquid or foam into the hair for effective cleansing with no need to rinse.
+Although I haven’t used them on medium or long hair, I imagine the result would be the same, but that you’d have to use a lot more product.
 Most were formulated for camping or for bed bound patients and would work great in an off-grid emergency situation.
 Waterless body washes are also available.

 Many dental problems are preventable with good hygiene practices, and when that fails, disaster could strike.
 If you’ve ever had a toothache you know who debilitating it can be.
 Now imagine having no access to a dentist to help fix it.
 In addition, poor tooth care can lead to more than just cavities and abscesses.
 Gum disease and gingivitis has been linked with heart and lung disease and stroke, as well as low birth weight babies.

 Replace your tooth brush every three months and keep a good stock on hand to supply for at least one year per family member.
 If you believe your tooth brush has become contaminated, it can be boiled to kill germs.
 Typically, this only needs to be done after illness, if you know it was somehow contaminated, or if you are sharing a toothbrush with someone else.
 (Sharing toothbrushes is NOT recommended, but if there’s only one, do it.
 The risks of “sharing germs” are lower than not brushing and having to deal with rotting teeth, especially if you are able to boil the toothbrush.)

-The next time you open a new tube of toothpaste, write the date on it.
-See how long it lasts with normal use and then adjust your back stock accordingly to have a year (or more) of toothpaste for your family.
+The next time you open a new tube of toothpaste, write the date on it, then see how long it lasts with normal use.
+Adjust your supply accordingly to have a year (or more) of toothpaste for your family.
 Buy it on sale and with coupons and then rotate new toothpaste in as you finish a tube.

-Don’t forget to floss!
+Remember to floss!
 Flossing is an important and often neglected part of dental hygiene during good times.
 In bad times, when receiving professional dental care is difficult to impossible, flossing becomes even more important.
 Floss is cheap to buy and easy to store in bulk.
 Use it now and continue to use it daily.

 There may come a time when you will have no access to a dentist.
 Would you know how to pull an infected tooth?
 How to repair a filling?
 What dental tools you should have on hand?

 Proper dental hygiene now, in the good times, is essential.
 See your dentist for regular cleanings, get treatment and repairs completed as soon possible, and be diligent in good dental hygiene for you and your family every day.